Research Agenda

 Priority Area One:

-What works to improve drivers of learning for marginalised children in Pakistan?
+What works to improve educational access, quality, continuity, and coherence for marginalised children in Pakistan?

 Priority Area Two:

-What works to strengthen front-line education provision quality through building teacher and school capacities?
+What works to strengthen the quality of front-line education provision through building teacher and school system capacities?

 Priority Area Three:

-What works to develop resilient education service delivery continuity through systems coherence?
+What works to develop continuity of resilient education service delivery through improving systems coherence?

 Priority Area Four: